SmartCambridge/tfc_web/tfc_web/smartpanel/static/smartpanel/widgets/weather/README.md

 script caches responses so that multiple screens all updating every minute will hit the service much less frequently.

-The widgit displays a 'Connection issues' banner in response either to communication problems accessing the backend server or to error responses returned.
+The widgit displays a 'No connection - retrying' banner in response either to communication problems accessing the backend server or to error responses returned.